shorebirdtech/docs/docs/troubleshooting.md

 If you are confident that the changes are safe, you can ignore this warning by passing the `--force` flag to `shorebird patch`.

+## "Invalid `Podfile` file: cannot load such file" when running `pod install`

+You might see this error message if the `FLUTTER_ROOT` definition in your project's `ios/Flutter/Generated.xcconfig` points to a Shorebird Flutter installation.
+This can be fixed by running any of:

+1. `flutter clean`, or
+2. `flutter build ios` in your project's root directory, or
+3. `flutter run` in your project's root directory and targeting an iOS simulator/device.

 ## Have a problem that's not addressed here?

 We're happy to help on [Discord](https://discord.gg/shorebird)!